getsetup-io/embed-npm-package/README.md

 That would allow space for 150px high elements at the top and bottom of the page.

-The Join Class iframe should support most width/height values on the containing element, but we do not recommend values smaller than (600px, 300px) or (300px, 600px).
+The Join Class and Watch iframes should support most width/height values on the containing element, but we do not recommend values smaller than (600px, 300px) or (300px, 600px).

 ### Token
 The token you supply to the `tokenRequestCallBack()` function must be a JSON Web Encryption (JWE) token.
 GetSetUp will provide you with a public key, as a JSON Web Key (JWK), that you will use to encrypt the token.